 Q: How do you build a crowbar?

-A: The circuit is relatively simple: In the example of Figure 2, an LM431 adjustable Zener regulator controls the gate voltage of the TRIAC, with R1 and R2 as a voltage divided providing the reference voltage for the LM431 (in some designs, a “plain” Zener diode is used rather than a regulator; also, fixed resistors can also be used for a non-adjustable circuit).
+A: The circuit is relatively simple: In the example below (Figure 2), an LM431 adjustable Zener regulator controls the gate voltage of the TRIAC, with R1 and R2 as a voltage divided providing the reference voltage for the LM431 (in some designs, a “plain” Zener diode is used rather than a regulator; also, fixed resistors can also be used for a non-adjustable circuit).
 Normally, the voltage across R2 is slightly lower than reference voltage of the regulator, so it remains off, and the LM431 looks like a high impedance with little current flow.
 If the supply voltage increases beyond the threshold, the voltage across R2 will exceed the reference voltage, the LM431 will begin to draw current, and TRIAC will be triggered and latched on.
 (Of course, there are many other variations of this circuit.)

 Q: Are there discrete crowbar devices?

 A: Yes.
-The most common crowbars are based on Thyristor Surge Protectors (TSPs) which are silicon-based PNPN devices with a breakdown voltage can be set precisely by their manufacturer.
+The most common crowbars are based on Thyristor Surge Protectors (TSPs), which are silicon-based PNPN devices with a breakdown voltage can be set precisely by their manufacturer.
 They are offered in many package types and can dissipate various levels of surges.

 The other commonly used crowbar device is the Gas Discharge Tube, (GDT) which is a miniature spark gap usually housed in a ceramic enclosure.
-When triggered by a high voltage, the spark gap conducts and all current flow is diverted.
+When triggered by a high voltage, the spark gap conducts, and all current flow is diverted.
 Spark gaps can be manufactured such that they protect from modest voltages (around 100 V) to thousands of volts such as from lightning, When the overvoltage situation clears, the TSP or GDT goes back to normal, high-impedance mode.